greaselovely/greaselovely.github.io/about.md

 permalink: /about/
 ---

-# About Snark Byte
+# About Pangalactic Post

-Welcome to Snark Byte!
+Welcome to Pangalactic Post!
 This blog is dedicated to unfiltered nerdery, where we dive into tech & cybersecurity and provide configuration and interoperability, and much more with maybe a touch of me.